Pyrenochaeta terrestris: Symptoms

-Roots will become infected and at first be light pink, sometimes they can be yellow or a yellow-brownish color.
-As the disease progresses the roots will become a darker pink then red and lastly turn to purple the advanced stages of this disease.
-Also in the later stages of this disease roots can become transparent, water soaked, and eventually disintegrate.
+Infected roots are initially a light pink, yellow, or yellow-brownish color.
+As the disease progresses, the root color turns a darker pink, then red, and lastly purple.
+In the later stages of disease, the roots can become transparent and water soaked, and they eventually disintegrate.
 New roots that form will also become infected, turn pink, and then die.
-Leaf size and number will be reduced, and bulbing will start early in infected plants compared to non-infected.
+Infected plants start bulbing earlier than non-infected plants, and their leaf size and number are reduced.
 Seedlings that become infected can be killed.
-Plants that survive from this disease become stunted and undersized which makes them not marketable.
+Plants that survive pink root become stunted and undersized and therefore not marketable.
 Plants that survive the infection will produce seed with a lowered biomass and germination rate.

-Disease Management/Control
+Disease management and control

-One of the best ways to control this disease is to use a crop rotation.
-It is suggested to rotate planting onion every 3–6 years with crops that are not susceptible to Pyrenochaeta terrestris.
-This will reduce but not completely eliminate the primary inoculum source.
-Planting cultivars of onion that are resistant to the Pyrenochaeta terrestris pathogen is a very effective management strategy that should be used in all commercial operations.
+Crop rotation is an effective tool for controlling pink root.
+It is suggested to rotate planting onion every 3–6 years with crops that are not susceptible to P. terrestris.
+This will reduce but not eliminate the primary inoculum source.
+Planting cultivars of onion that are resistant to the P. terrestris pathogen is a very effective management strategy that can be used in all commercial operations.

 Another method of management is soil solarization.
 This method has shown to be effective in areas like the San Joaquin Valley, where onions are planted in fall after a summer fallow period.

 "Fumigation with metam sodium or chloropicrin can be effective against some strains of the fungus, but its effects can vary.
 Fumigation is also not always economical unless a high value seed crop is being grown."

 Management practices such as decreasing the irrigation interval have been shown to increase yield in Sudan as well.

 Studies done in 1997 showed promising results for resistant cultivars.
 At the seedling stage they were entirely resistant and then began to show signs of a reduced infection towards maturity.